comfies/custard/README.md

 custard
 ```

+As for a hotkey daemon, you can refer to `examples/sxhkdrc` for usage with sxhkd (which is the hot key daemon that I both use and recommend).

 # Managing Windows

 custard manages windows via commands from a named pipe/FIFO.
 For the purposes of this README, understand that "named pipe" is synonymous with "FIFO", as they will be referred to as FIFOs here.